HarvardMapCollection/tutorials-share/content/posts/re-wilding-2024/index.md

 <div class="alert-success">
 <h4>💡 Cody<span>&#8217;</span>s Highlights</h4>
 <p style="text-indent:25px"><span>&#8220;</span>There's a building in Harvard Yard called Phillips Brooks House, and it’s a student-run service organization built in the late 19th century.
 I learned its original door faced outwards towards the community, and its address was One Harvard Yard.
-In our project, we included images showing how the front door switched to the other side, so now it's Harvard yard facing. </p>
+In our project, we included images showing how the front door switched to the other side, so now it's Harvard Yard facing. </p>

 <table>
   <tr>